syum0927/syum0927.github.io/index.markdown

 ## Abstract

-We propose a novel 3D facial animation model that does not require explicit temporal synchronization between talking faces and speech.
-Our model presents a solution to a chronic problem that exists in current speech-driven 3D facial animation.
-Due to time domain differences between videos and speech, most approaches apply downsampling or upsampling to linguistic features from a pre-trained automatic speech recognition (ASR) model, resulting in unnatural facial movements.
-However, we efficiently utilize intermediate features from a text-to-speech (TTS) model to solve this problem.
-We upsample the text embedding of a non-autoregressive TTS model to the length of a mel-spectrogram and feed it into an avatar model to be converted to the vertices of a 3D face avatar.
-Since our proposed model does not require an ASR model, we are able to reduce the number of parameters and computational complexity of the whole solution.
-GAN-based training is also used to obtain vivid human-like facial movements.
-Our model demonstrates good effectiveness and performance in terms of normalized vertices mean error, as well as two subjective evaluations, SMOS and MOS.
+We propose a 3D facial animation model that does not require explicit temporal synchronization between talking faces and speech.
+Due to time domain differences between videos and speech, most approaches apply resampling to linguistic features from a pre-trained automatic speech recognition (ASR) model, which requires high computational cost.
+To solve this problem, we efficiently utilize intermediate features extracted from a non-autoregressive text-to-speech (TTS) model.
+Specifically, we first upsample the text embedding to match with the length of the corresponding mel-spectrogram, then feed the embedding into an avatar model to convert it into the vertices of a 3D face avatar.
+Since our proposed model does not require an ASR model, we are able to reduce the number of parameters and computational complexity.
+We also use a GAN-based training to obtain vivid human-like facial movements.
+Our model demonstrate high performance in terms of normalized vertices mean error and two subjective evaluation tasks.
 -----------

 ------------